huypq6/thinkpad/README.md

 # This is configuration to enhance your thinkpad using LINUX

+This is may useful for those who are using Thinkpad with Linux.

+T14, T14s, P14s or others models.

 ## 1. Monitor
 Currently, i am using Thinkpad P14s with basic screen 1920x1200 resolution, 45% NTSC.

 This screen is not good for reading and coding, so i calirated and modified color a litte bit for viewing comfortable.

+Import the ```Thinkpad_P14s_Calibrated.icm``` to color profile and use it as default.

 Below is before and after calibrated